haujournal/haujournal.org/content/about.md

 We are an organization committed to ensuring ethnography is the primary driver of anthropological theory by providing a number of forums for researchers, libraries, museums, and humanistic social science departments across the world to engage with one another.
-Please continue below to see our various projects.
+Please continue below to see our different projects.